 - Apple: VoiceOver User Guide - opens in new window or tab

 When we use non-standard keyboard shortcuts, we display the shortcuts on the page either directly or in a help or information button near the widget that needs the non-standard keyboard shortcuts.

 Using a screen reader to navigate eBay

-eBay members using screen readers can use keyboard navigation as well as the following ways to navigate eBay.
+eBay members using screen readers can navigate eBay using keyboard navigation, as well as the following:

 Landmarks and headings

 Use landmarks and headings to quickly navigate an eBay page.
 Most eBay pages have landmarks for the following parts of the page:

 - Footer (sometimes called “content information” by screen readers)

 Keyboard shortcuts for navigating via landmarks and headings